flytreeleft/docker-nginx-gateway/README.md

 - [Using NGINX’s X-Accel with Remote URLs](https://www.mediasuite.co.nz/blog/proxying-s3-downloads-nginx/)
 - [How to make an existing caching Nginx proxy use another proxy to bypass a firewall?](https://serverfault.com/questions/583743/how-to-make-an-existing-caching-nginx-proxy-use-another-proxy-to-bypass-a-firewa#683955)
 - [nginx docker container cannot see client ip when using '--iptables=false' option](http://serverfault.com/questions/786389/nginx-docker-container-cannot-see-client-ip-when-using-iptables-false-option#answer-788088)
+- [Log rotation directly within Nginx configuration file](https://www.cambus.net/log-rotation-directly-within-nginx-configuration-file/): Using variables in `access_log` directives to rotate access log.
+Note: embed variables can not be used in `error_log` directives.
+- [Log rotation directly within Nginx configuration file: map instead of if](https://github.com/fcambus/nginx-resources/issues/12): Using `map` directives instead of `if` for rotating access log.

 ## Reference